RosieBarrows/4ch-py/README.md

 ## Quick start
 Set up your anaconda environment with `conda create -n 4ch python=3.9 -y`.
+Then activate your environment with `conda activate 4ch`.
 Then install the requirements using `pip`:
 ```sh
 pip install -r requirements.txt